Clinical Swiatek Romps As Tsitsipas Crashes At United Cup - UrduPoint

 "It will definitely go in my record as one of my best wins."

-Defending champions Germany, led by Alexander Zverev, face China in the Perth evening session.
+Defending champions Germany, led by Alexander Zverev, defeated China 2-1 in the Perth evening session as both nations reached the quarter-finals.

+The Germans finished top in their group and will line up on Wednesday against Kazakhstan.
+China advanced as the best of the three runners-up in Perth.

+Second-ranked Zverev recovered from a bad start to beat Zhang Zhizhen 2-6, 6-0, 6-2 but unfancied Gao Xinyu stunned German Laura Siegemund 6-1, 3-6, 6-3 to even the tie.

 In Sydney, Katie Boulter led Britain to victory over Argentina with all three teams in the group, which also includes hosts Australia, still in contention for the knockout rounds.